Fair Warning Excerpt

 “No, never.
 She got a DUI a while back and she stopped driving when she went out.
 She used Uber and Lyft.”

 I assumed that Mattson and Sakai had gotten Tina’s Uber and Lyft records.
-They would help identify the bars she frequented and be a bounty in determining her other movements.
-I recalled that she had ordered a car from her cell on the night we had met at a bar on Ventura Boulevard and then ended up at my place.
+They would help identify the bars she frequented and determine her other movements.

-It seemed to me that Tina’s habit of going alone to bars to maybe meet a guy was an engagement in risky behavior.
-I held no old fashioned beliefs about women.
-They were free to go and do what they wanted.
-And I was not going anywhere near the idea that a victim is responsible for what happens to her.
-But I did have an angle on Tina now as a risk taker.
-Add that to alcohol and the prior possession and most likely use of mood elevating drugs and she was someone who no doubt engaged in risky behavior.
+It seemed that what had happened between Tina and me wasn’t a one-off.
+Tina had a habit of going alone to bars to maybe meet a guy.
+I held no old-fashioned beliefs about women.
+They were free to go wherever and do whatever they wanted, and I did not believe that a victim was responsible for what happens to her.
+But along with the DUI and prior drug possession, I did have an angle on Tina now as a risk-taker.
 Going to bars where men were less pushy was not enough of a safety edge.
 Not by a long shot.

 “Exactly,” Hill said.